 Add half the olive oil (2 tablespoons)—season the mixture with salt and pepper and set aside.

-Sprinkle the breadcrumb mixture over the steak to cover the meat.
+Sprinkle the breadcrumb mixture over the thin slices of beef to cover the meat.

 Add the prosciutto in layers on top of the breadcrumb mixture.